 - Do not let your disability define you!
 Focus on your strengths, your skills for the position, and what you can offer to the employer

 - Seek out employers with disability-friendly policies and employee support networks.
-See “Additional Resources” section at the end of this guide for listings of organizations that connect job seekers with disabilities to employers
+See the “Additional Resources” section at the end of this guide for listings of organizations that connect job seekers with disabilities to employers.

-- Prepare a professional resume and cover letter, showcasing your ability to do the job See resources on the Career Development website or come meet with a staff member for assistance
+- Prepare a professional resume and cover letter, showcasing your ability to do the job.
+See resources on the Career Development website or meet with a staff member for assistance.

 - Review a short series of videos prepared by the Department of Labor on Soft Skills for the Workplace

 The ADA (1990) is a civil rights law designed to make American society more accessible to people with disabilities.
 Title 1 of the act requires employers with 15 or more employees to provide reasonable accommodations to job applicants and employees with disabilities.
 It prohibits discrimination in recruitment, hiring, promotions, training, pay, social activities, and other privileges of employment.

 - See more information regarding Job Applicants and the ADA.
 There are samples of questions that can and cannot be asked during various stages of the interview and offer process.